scmacdon/AWSTracker/Readme.md

 14. In the Connectivity & security section, view the Endpoint and Port of the DB instance.

-## Section 12 - Create a JAR file for the AWS Tracker application
+## Create a JAR file for the AWS Tracker application

 Talk about how to package up the applicaton into a JAR file

-## Section 13 - Deploy the application to the AWS Elastic Beanstalk
+## Deploy the application to the AWS Elastic Beanstalk

 Sign in to the AWS Management Console, and then open the Elastic Beanstalk console.
 An application is the top-level container in Elastic Beanstalk that contains one or more application environments (for example prod, qa, and dev or prod-web, prod-worker, qa-web, qa-worker).